Indiana Intercollegiate Athletic Association: History

 The IIAA was founded on March 1, 1890, in a meeting held at the Indianapolis YMCA.
 The seven charter member institutions were Indiana, Purdue, Butler, Wabash, DePauw, Hanover, and Franklin.
 Initial officers included W. H. Bliss of Indiana (president), R. D. Meeker of Butler (vice president), and A. H. Bradshaw of Franklin (secretary).
-At least one source later claimed an 1889 track meet at Butler--the year prior to the founding of the IIAA--as the association's first competition, leading to long-lasting confusion over the date of its founding.
+At least one source later claimed a track meet at Butler in 1889--the year prior to the founding of the IIAA--as the association's first competition, leading to long-lasting confusion over the date of its founding.

 The IIAA existed at a time of transition for intercollegiate athletics.
 When it was created, college sports were only loosely controlled by the institutions they represented; most schools followed the Yale model, in which programs were run by a combination of students, alumni, and boosters.
 By the time of its dissolution, most larger schools (and an increasing number of smaller ones) had adopted the Chicago model, featuring an athletic director and multi-sport coach who was a full-time employee of the institution, on the model of Amos Alonzo Stagg, whom the University of Chicago had hired for such a role in 1892.
 Nevertheless, as late as 1903–4, the IIAA was still a student-run organization.
 That year, C. L. Peck, "an Indianapolis student at Purdue," was elected IIAA president at the association's annual December meeting.

 The constitution drafted by the founders stipulated that every participant in an IIAA contest must be "an active member of the college he represents" who had never been paid for playing his sport.
 "Graduate instructors" were barred from competition.
 Five years later, amendments were added barring the practice of athletes playing under an "assumed name" and preventing members from playing against "any professional team representing so-called athletic associations."
 The latter rule came in response to the growing phenomenon of play-for-pay baseball and football among urban athletic clubs and YMCA teams.
 In 1896 the IIAA lifted the ban on playing against professional teams, but at the same time agreed to "clothe the professors of the colleges with power to decide who shall belong to the college clubs."
 This had the practical effect of preventing the conference's teams from hiring non-student "ringers" to supplement their rosters.
 More generally, it was an important step in extending faculty control over intercollegiate athletics in Indiana.